Bruno Mars at Park MGM: Concert synopsis

 The concert, which had a runtime of 90 to 95 minutes, opened with "24K Magic" or "Finesse".
 During the show, Mars would split the fans in half to know "who was loudest".
 During the concert, the song "Runaway Baby" was interluded with The Isley Brothers's "Shout", and as Mars sang "A little bit softer now..." he and his band, The Hooligans, would fall to the ground, only to rise again, ending the track.
 There was also a mash-up of Barrett Strong's "Money (That's What I Want)" and Travie McCoy's "Billionaire", the latter featured Mars.
 He also covered "Pony" by Ginuwine and gave "Grenade" a guitar solo, transforming it into a rock song.

 Mars also performed a song titled "I Took Your Phones Away" as a ballad.
 Mars sang "When I Was Your Man" alone on the stage.
 Afterwards, his band came back to perform "Locked Out of Heaven" and "Just the Way You Are" with him.
 During the 2017 New Year's Eve show, as the performance of "Locked Out of Heaven" ended, the power went out onstage.
 The show closed with an encore of "Uptown Funk".
 The concert included fire cannons and a large sign that spelled out 'Bruno Mars'.
 An artificial smoke machine was used during the shows.

 Mars performed a medley of various covers that would vary according to dates and fan suggestions.
 During the New Year's Eve show, he sung portions of Celine Dion's "My Heart Will Go On", Queen's "We Will Rock You" and "Another One Bites the Dust", "Hollaback Girl" by Gwen Stefani, the Backstreet Boys' "I Want It That Way", The Beatles' chorus "Hey Jude" from the Cirque du Soleil's Love tribute show at The Mirage in Las Vegas, and "Isn't She Lovely" by Stevie Wonder.
 In another show, on February 19, 2018, Mars performed covers of songs by Ginuwine, Janet Jackson, Bobby Brown, Soul for Real's "Candy Rain", as well as portions of "My Cherie Amour" by Stevie Wonder, Lauryn Hill's "Doo Wop (That Thing)", and a full version of Prince's "Let's Go Crazy".

 During the New Year's Eve show on December 31, 2021, Usher joined Mars on stage.
 They sang Usher's 2001 single "U Got It Bad" together as Mars played the piano, and Usher's "U Don't Have to Call" while Mars played the guitar and both danced side-by-side.
 After this number, Usher left the stage and watched the rest of the show from the Dolby Live VIP section.
+On August 27, 2024, Lady Gaga joined Mars on stage to sing together "Die with a Smile"; the performance was recorded and later released on Mars's YouTube channel.